Redneck Rampage: Plot

 The game's plot revolves around two brothers, Leonard and Bubba, fighting through the fictional town of Hickston, Arkansas to rescue their prized pig Bessie and thwart an alien invasion.
 The brothers battle through such locales as a meat packing plant and a trailer park, and battle evil clones of their neighbors.
 There are also male and female alien enemies.
-The bosses are the Assface and the leader of the alien invasion, the Queen Vixen.
+The bosses are Assface, and the leader of the alien invasion, the Queen Vixen.

 Add-ons and spin-offs

-Redneck Rampage: Suckin' Grits on Route 66

 Redneck Rampage: Suckin' Grits on Route 66 is a 12-level expansion pack for Redneck Rampage.
 It was developed by Sunstorm Interactive and released on December 19, 1997.
 The add-on contains several new locations and textures, as well as a new ending.